 Warm up the milk and pour it in a jug.

-Add the yeast and a teaspoon of sugar, and set aside for at least 10 minutes so that the yeast can become foamy and rise.
+Add the yeast, a teaspoon of flour and a teaspoon of sugar, and set aside for at least 10 minutes so that the yeast can become foamy and rise.

 In a large bowl, add the flour, the rest of the sugar, zest of one lemon, egg and butter.
 The butter and egg should be at room temperature.